-Immigration enforcement activities conducted by the participating LEA personnel will be supervised and directed by ICE supervisory officers or the designated team leader in the State of Arizona.
-Participating LEA personnel are not authorized to perform immigration officer functions, except when working under the supervision of an ICE officer, or when acting pursuant to the guidance provided by an ICE agent.
+Immigration enforcement activities conducted by the participating LEA personnel will be supervised and directed by ICE supervisory officers or the designated team leader in Washington, DC.
+Participating LEA personnel are not authorized to perform immigration officer functions, except when working under the supervision of an ICE officer.
 Participating LEA personnel shall give timely notice to the ICE supervisory officer within 24 hours of any detainer issued under the authorities set forth in this MOA.

-The actions of participating LEA personnel will be reviewed by ICE supervisory officers on an ongoing basis to ensure compliance with the requirements of the immigration laws and procedures and to assess the need for individual additional training or guidance.
+In the correction setting, participating CCSO personnel shall give notice to the ICE supervisory officer as soon as practicable after, and in all cases within 24 hours of, any detainer issued under the authorities set forth in this MOA.
+In the field setting, participating CCSO deputies will contact an ICE duty officer at the time of exercising the authority in this MOA for guidance.
+The actions of participating CCSO personnel will be reviewed by the ICE supervisory officers on an ongoing basis to ensure compliance with the requirements of the immigration laws and procedures and to assess the need for additional training or guidance.

-For purposes of this MOA, ICE officers will supervise participating LEA personnel only as to immigration enforcement functions.
+For purposes of this MOA, ICE officers will provide supervision of participating LEA personnel only as to immigration enforcement functions.
 The LEA retains supervision of all other aspects of the employment of and performance of duties by participating LEA personnel.

-In the absence of a written agreement to the contrary, the policies and procedures to be utilized by the participating LEA personnel in exercising these authorities shall be DHS and ICE policies and procedures, excluding the ICE Use of Force Policy.
+In the absence of a written agreement to the contrary, the policies and procedures to be utilized by the participating LEA personnel in exercising these authorities shall be DHS and ICE policies and procedures, including the ICE Use of Force Policy.
 However, when engaged in immigration enforcement activities, no participating LEA personnel will be expected or required to violate or otherwise fail to maintain the LEA's rules, standards, or policies, or be required to fail to abide by restrictions or limitations as may otherwise be imposed by law.

-If a conflict arises between an order or direction of an ICE supervisory officer or a DHS or ICE policy and the LEA's rules, standards, or policies, the conflict shall be promptly reported to the ICE Special Agent in Charge and/or the ICE Field Office Director in the State of Arizona, or designees, and the LEA, or designee, when circumstances safely allow the concern to be raised.
-The ICE Special Agent in Charge and/or the ICE Field Office Director in the State of Arizona and the LEA POC shall attempt to resolve the conflict.
+If a conflict arises between an order or direction of an ICE supervisory officer and LEA rules, standards, or policies, the conflict shall be promptly reported to the ICE Special Agent in Charge and ICE Field Office Director in Washington, DC, or designees, and the Collier County Sheriff's Office, or designee, when circumstances safely allow the concern to be raised.
+The Special Agent in Charge, the ICE Field Office Director in Washington, DC, and the Sheriff of Collier County shall attempt to resolve the conflict.